 You take on the role of James Bond and must save the world.
-The Phoenix International Corporation is focused on dismantling nuclear warheads throughout the world, but lately evidence has been found that the CEO of the corporation, Raphael Drake, is using his company's concept as a means to find and use the warheads for his own purposes.
+The Phoenix International Corporation is focused on dismantling nuclear warheads throughout the world, but later evidence has been found that the CEO of the corporation, Raphael Drake, is using his company's concept as a means to find and use the warheads for his own purposes.
 Because his plans are so well hidden, it is up to Bond, with the help of Q and his gadgets, to stop Drake at whatever cost.

 Throughout the game, you will be taken to more than ten exotic areas, reaching all areas of the globe, confronting the beautiful Bond women.
-In your quest to stop the Phoenix Corporation, you have have a variety of weapons available to you, from your trusty Walther to more advanced and prototype machinery.
+In your quest to stop the Phoenix Corporation, you have a variety of weapons available to you, from your trusty Walther to more advanced and prototype machinery.

-There are twelve total missions, all of which combine stealth, combat, and Q's trusty gadgets, such as your laser watch and X-ray eye glasses.'
+There are twelve total missions, all of which combine stealth, combat, and Q's trusty gadgets, such as your laser watch and X-ray eyeglasses.'

-There are five levels which take place in your Aston Martin V12 Vanquish, and other exotic but deadly sports cars.
+There are five levels that take place in your Aston Martin V12 Vanquish, and other exotic but deadly sports cars.
 These missions aren't available in the computer version of the game, instead the Windows version has some other bonus missions.

 On the multiplayer side of things, there are over ten multiplayer modes, some of which include characters and settings from previous Bond moves.

 After work was finished on 007: The World is Not Enough, Electronic Arts decided to unlink the games from the films since it was very hard to get the game finished simultaneously with the film.
 They wanted Eurocom Entertainment Software to make a game based on one of the old movies, but updated as in a remake.
 Keeping the original 60s setting was brought up several times, but always rejected.